network-unit-testing-system/nuts/doc/source/tests/index.rst

 Device targeting
 ----------------

 Please note that the devices attribute gets directly passed to the salt master which determines the targeted minions with so called globbing.
-For more information what's globbing head to `saltstack globbing <https://docs.saltstack.com/en/latest/topics/targeting/globbing.html#globbing>`_.
+For more information about globbing head to `saltstack globbing <https://docs.saltstack.com/en/latest/topics/targeting/globbing.html#globbing>`_.
 If multiple minions are targeted each of them has to satisfy the expected value for the test to pass.

-So you can run a test on all test nodes with one statement
+So, you can run a test on all test nodes with one statement

 .. code:: yaml